Heading to Ireland and not sure where to go? This is the perfect Ireland itinerary!

 6. Dingle Peninsula

-I recommend you skip the more popular and time consuming Ring of Kerry and instead drive the Dingle Peninsula.
+If you’re on a tight schedule, I recommend you skip the more popular and time-consuming Ring of Kerry and instead drive the Dingle Peninsula.
+It’s a beautiful stretch of land with some of the most stunning scenery in all of Ireland.
 Read about what you can see on the Dingle Peninsula here.

 7. The Burren National Park & Cliffs of Moher

 The Cliffs of Moher are something that you just have to see for yourself!
 They are beyond breathtaking.
 Don’t skip this stop!
+Plan on several hours to see the Cliffs of Moher.
+There is a really neat visitor’s center where you can learn about the cliffs and also about the puffins who nest there.
+There’s also a great cafe with lots of options.
 Here are some tips for taking kids to the cliffs.

 Galway is a gorgeous Irish town and a must visit.
 Here is a guide to visiting Galway.